ISO 4217: Minor unit fractions

 The 2008 (7th) edition of ISO 4217 says the following about minor units of currency:

 Examples for the ratios of 100:1 and 1000:1 include the United States dollar and the Bahraini dinar, for which the column headed "Minor unit" shows "2" and "3", respectively.
 As of 2021, two currencies have non-decimal ratios, the Mauritanian ouguiya and the Malagasy ariary; in both cases the ratio is 5:1.
 For these, the "Minor unit" column shows the number "2".
 Some currencies, such as the Burundian franc, do not in practice have any minor currency unit at all.
 These show the number "0", as with currencies whose minor units are unused due to negligible value.

 Code position in amount formatting

-The ISO standard does not regulate either the spacing, prefixing or suffixing in usage of currency codes.
-According however to the European Union's Publication Office, in English, Irish, Latvian and Maltese texts, the ISO 4217 code is to be followed by a hard space and the amount:
+The ISO 4217 standard does not regulate either the spacing, prefixing or suffixing in usage of currency codes.
+The style guide of the European Union's Publication Office declares that, for texts issued by or through the Commission in English, Irish, Latvian, and Maltese, the ISO 4217 code is to be followed by a "hard space" (non-breaking space) and the amount: